OpenDataPolicingNC/Traffic-Stops/docs/il-data-normalization.rst

-The traffic stop data received from the state of Illinois was post-processed as described below to facilitate display on the web interface.
+The traffic stop data received from the state of Illinois was post-processed and interpreted as described below.

 "agencyname" column
 -------------------